innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Determine Appropriateness**

     Determine whether you're an appropriate person to perform the verification.
-For example, if you're verifying outputs for an activity that specifies the project lead should perform the verification and you're not the project lead, then request that the project lead perform the review.
+For example, if you're verifying outputs for an activity that specifies the project lead should perform the verification, and you're not the project lead, then request that the project lead perform the review.

     Also, if you're reviewing code that can lead to severe patient harm and you aren't unfamiliar with the code or don't have enough time to perform a necessarily thorough review, then request that someone else perform the review.

 3. **Perform Verification Activities**

     Step through the verification tasks for the performed activities [[62304:5.5.3]].
-Record the tasks you perform the review response.
+Record the tasks you perform in the review response.
 We recommend using a markdown checklist.
 Such a list may look like this:

     ```
     - [x] Documents and implements software requirements